OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 <h3 id='2.2'>Update your business logic</h3>

-The sample business logic provides a sso command handler `ProfileSsoCommandHandler` that use an Microsoft Entra token to call Microsoft Graph.
+The sample business logic provides a sso command handler `ProfileSsoCommandHandler` that use a Microsoft Entra token to call Microsoft Graph.
 This token is obtained by using the logged-in Teams user token.
 The flow is brought together in a dialog that will display a consent dialog if required.

 To make this work in your application: